yanghengtang/tp/docs/UserGuide.md

 ## Who is MediConnect for?

-MediConnect is built for clinic receptionist and aims to help them to be more efficient and effective at accomplishing their administrative tasks.
+MediConnect is built for clinic receptionists and aims to help them to be more efficient and effective at accomplishing their administrative tasks.

 ## Navigating the main window